-As an early career researcher, I managed to work in three trajectories, these include; sustainable urban transportation system, land use modelling and applying spatial analytics in the area of ecosystem service evaluation.
-These three trajectories linked with my educational stages, from undergraduate to PhD.
+As an early career researcher, I managed to work in three trajectories, these include; health geography, environmental health, sustainable urban transportation system, land use modelling and applying spatial analytics in the area of ecosystem service evaluation.
+These trajectories linked with my educational stages, from undergraduate to PhD and Postdoctoral research.